xfbs/tmux-rs/README.md

 Why not?
 This a fun hobby project for me.
 It's been my gardening for the past year.

 Why not just use [zellij](https://zellij.dev/)?
 I like tmux.
 I want tmux, not something else.
-Also I tried out using it before and the compilation time was 8 minutes on my machine.
-That's a bit too long for me.

 ## Installation

 Currently only Linux is supported.
 I've only tested on Debian 12.
+Like `tmux` it requires `libevent2` and `libtinfo` (usually packaged with ncurses).

 ```sh
 sudo apt-get install ncurses libevent-core-2.1-7
 cargo install tmux-rs
 ```

-Don't run tmux-rs while there is an existing tmux session running in the background.
+Also don't run tmux-rs if there is an existing tmux session running in the background.
 I haven't tested this and it could result in crashes of the original tmux session.